alexandersandberg/alexandersandberg.com/Content/balance/manual.md

 1. [Getting the most out of Balance](#tips)
 1. [Frequently Asked Questions](#faq)

 <p class="callout">Would you recommend Balance to others?
 Please consider <a href="https://apps.apple.com/app/id1637311725">writing a short review</a> in the App Store.
-It helps me and Balance a lot, and I reply to every review!</p>
+It helps me and Balance a lot (more than you think!), and I reply myself to every review.</p>

 ---